babel/babel/README.md

 ### Base Support Sponsors

-Become a Base Support Sponsor with a yearly donation of $24000 ($2k/month upfront) and get your logo on our README on Github and the front page of https://babeljs.io. as well as access to up to 2hrs of support per month.
+Become a Base Support Sponsor with a yearly donation of $24000 ($2k/month upfront) and get your logo on our README on GitHub and the front page of https://babeljs.io. as well as access to up to 2hrs of support per month.
 Support will be remote with the option of a share screen or via private chat.
 Contact Babel's core team to set up time slots and for sponsorhip for other support requirements (more hours, workshops, etc). [[Become a Base Support Sponsor](https://opencollective.com/babel#base-support-sponsor)]

 <a href="https://opencollective.com/babel/tiers/base-support-sponsor/0/website" target="_blank"><img src="https://opencollective.com/babel/tiers/base-support-sponsor/0/avatar"></a>
 <a href="https://opencollective.com/babel/tiers/base-support-sponsor/1/website" target="_blank"><img src="https://opencollective.com/babel/tiers/base-support-sponsor/1/avatar.svg"></a>